RemTung/TobRFV-lineages-Heroku/README.md

 _Note: (a) You need to have the usher container in docker running for this button to work (b) For now, it ignores the uploaded fasta and uses './public/calls.vcf' instead.
 (To be updated)_

 4. Click "Update tree".
 It sends a get request to the express server which reads './public/uncondensed-final-tree' and responds with the newick string.
 The phylogenetic tree then displays the returned newick string.
 A new json file named 'update.json' will also appears in './auspice'.
-It is prepared for auspice to visualize the new tree (see parseNewick.js for details about how the json file is produced).
+It is prepared for auspice to visualize the new tree (see ./src/parseNewick.js for details about how the json file is produced).

 5. Click "Visualize with auspice".
 There should be a new link named "update" which will display the new tree.

-6. You can use "npm run build" to clean all the newly created files in './public'
+6. You can go back to the react page and refresh the page so that you can upload another file.
+By refreshing the page, all newly created files in './public' are deleted.
+This is necessary if you want to upload a new file.

 ### TODO